aros-development-team/AROS/arch/all-mingw32/README.txt

  1. COMPILING

- This port currently can only be compiled under Windows OS.
-In order to do this you need:
+ In order to compile it natively under Windows OS you need:

 a) Working Cygwin environment (Mingw's MSYS is expected to work too but it's not tested).
 b) Netpbm package of course.
+c) Native gcc v3 (for Cygwin).
+In gcc v4 -mno-cygwin option is no more supported.
+If you use MSYS you're free from this restriction.
-c) AROS-targetted crosscompiler.
-Cygwin version of it can be found on AROS Archives: http://archives.aros-exec.org/index.php?function=browse&cat=development/cross I compile it using gcc version 3.3.1, however i beleive more recent versions will work too.
+d) AROS-targetted crosscompiler.
+Cygwin version of it can be found on AROS Archives: http://archives.aros-exec.org/index.php?function=browse&cat=development/cross Use the latest gcc version, however i386-aros-gcc v3 also works.
-d) Mingw32 libraries package for Cygwin.
+e) Mingw32 libraries package for Cygwin.

  That's all.
-Execute "./configure --target=mingw32-i386", than make.
+Execute "./configure --target=mingw32-i386", then "make".

+ At the moment native build is succesfully performed under cygwin using Cygwin's gcc v3.4.4 and i386-aros-gcc v4.2.2.
+Building under MSYS is a work in progress.

+ You can also crosscompile it under other OS.
+The only restriction (implied by configure script, needs to be fixed): build system CPU should be different from i386.
+Otherwise configure suggests native build and attempts to use host's gcc as a kernel compiler (one that builds a bootstrap and helper DLLs).
+Of course it won't work.
+For cross-compiling you need the same toolset as for native build, plus Mingw32-targetted crosscompiler.
+Currently cross-build is succesfully performed on Linux/x86-64 using native gcc v4.1.2 and both crosscompilers v4.2.2 (built from vanilla source tree).

  2. RUNNING